-If the fuel filler cap is not tightened until it clicks, the CHECK EN-GINE warning light may come on.
+If the fuel filler cap is not tightened until it clicks or if the tether is caught under the cap, the CHECK ENGINE warning light may come on.
 Refer to the "Warning and indicator lights" section located in chapter 3.